 Things to Do in Paros

 The most beautiful fishermen’s port on the island is Naoussa with cute coffee shops, bars, restaurants, and a Venetian castle.
 It is ideal for brunch, lunch, dinner, and drinks.
 Most of the places are very carefully curated and you are highly encouraged to opt for the freshest seafood.
-In the island’s capital Parikia, make sure to check the byzantine church Panagia Ekatontapiliani (translates as a church with 100 doors dedicated to Virgin Mary).
+In the island’s capital Parikia, make sure to check the Byzantine church Panagia Ekatontapiliani (which translates as a church with 100 doors dedicated to Virgin Mary).
 Swimmers and fans of water sports will enjoy the organized Golden Beach, Santa Maria (main and small) beach with a bar, Parasporos, Monastiri, and Punda for kite surfers & party animals.
 Beach-wise, Paros’ services are not at all at the Mykonos level of luxury and this is why you are recommended to also visit natural sandy beaches without any serious infrastructure such as Logaras, Lageri, and Piperi.
-Kolymbithres is a geologically interesting beach to check.
+Kolymbithres is a geologically interesting beach to check out.
 Don’t skip a day trip (or longer) to Antiparos island to swim on the beaches of Psaraliki (organized), Soros (organized), Glifa, Livadia, and Agios Georgios.
 The regular ferries take you there in 7 minutes and there is even an extra option for a boat ride to the nearby islet of Despotiko.
 Make sure you have one of your meals at the Anargyros restaurant which is Greek culinary magic and at Pizza Lollo’s, which serves Roman pinsa (flat-bread pita-style slim pizza) and the yummiest fresh pasta.
 If you stay the night at The Rooster (in itself a reason to visit Antiparos) or Kouros Village you will be able to stroll around this cute town with pedestrian cobblestone paths, little shops, and bars that stay open until late.
 In the daytime, feel free to experience the concept of Beach House Antiparos in the island’s most sheltered from the northern winds beach called Apantima, featuring a restaurant bar, 9 sea-view suites, wellness, and concierge services.
 Also, visit the Antiparos Cave with stalactites and stalagmites; one of the most important and beautiful in Europe.

 Restaurants & Bars in Paros

 Sigi Ikthios.
-In around the same location (Naoussa port) you will also find this nice Mediterranean restaurant with the adjacent Salty Bar for post-dinner cocktails.
+In around the same location (Naoussa Port), you will also find this nice Mediterranean restaurant with the adjacent Salty Bar for post-dinner cocktails.

 Statheros.
 A family-run restaurant in Naoussa you are also recommended to try if you want to indulge in a delightful version of traditional local recipes.